bjankord/Form-Frame/README.md

 Form Up has been built so that it is easy customize so you use just the CSS you need for your forms.

+It's also been designed to work with [jQuery Validation](https://github.com/jzaefferer/jquery-validation).
+I've include some sample JS files to demo how it can be used with jQuery Validation.

 It currently comes in two flavors, a **fixed width layout** and an **adaptive layout**.

 ## Fixed Width Version